igorantolic/ai-esp32-rotary-encoder/README.md

 # Arduino Esp32 / ESP8266 MULTIPLE Encoder Library

 This project is based on the (https://github.com/igorantolic/ai-esp32-rotary-encoder) with only main difference that it supports multiple instances on encoders.
-Original library supported only one instance, but this project allows you to creade more instance of encoders like this:
+Original library supported only one instance, but this project allows you to create more instance of encoders like this:

 ```c
 #include "AiEsp32RotaryEncoder.h"